Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 Short-term health insurance in Pennsylvania is available to residents (individuals or families) who meet insurers’ underwriting guidelines.

-To be eligible for short-term health insurance, an applicant generally needs to be under age 65 and not have any of the medical conditions that would cause the application to be declined.1 But the specific requirements vary from one insurance company to another.
+To be eligible for short-term health insurance, an applicant generally needs to be under age 65 and not have any of the medical conditions that would cause the application to be declined.
+1 But the specific requirements vary from one insurance company to another.

 Short-term health plans are not required to cover the ACA’s essential health benefits; they often do not include coverage for maternity care, prescription drugs, or mental health care.1 For the coverage they do provide, they generally impose dollar limits on the amount they will pay.
 It’s important to double-check all of the plan information before purchasing a short-term policy, to make sure that you understand the limitations of the plan.

 If you’re in need of health insurance coverage in the Keystone State outside of the annual open enrollment period (November 1 to January 15), your first step should be to see whether you’re eligible for a special enrollment period that would allow you to enroll in an ACA-compliant major medical plan.
-There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Pennsylvania (Pennie.com).
+There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Pennsylvania (known as Pennie).

 ACA plans are purchased on a month-to-month basis, so an eligible individual can enroll (with a premium subsidy if eligible) even if coverage is only needed for a few months before another policy takes effect.